Skip to main content

 You can download a snapshot of the Juno database to reduce the network syncing time.
 Only the blocks created after the snapshot will be synced when you run the node.
 Fresh snapshots are automatically uploaded once a week and are available under the links below.

-Note: Snapshots are now provided in compressed .tar.zst format for faster downloads and reduced storage requirements.
-You can stream the download and extraction process without requiring double disk space.
+Snapshots are provided in a compressed .tar.zst format for faster downloads and reduced storage requirements.
+It also allows you to directly stream the decompressed file to your computer without needing to download it first.

 Getting snapshot sizes